-Our neurosurgeons, Dr. Arias, Dr. Kimball, Dr. Mian, Dr. Robinson, and Dr. Serak provide treatment plans for a wide range of neurological conditions involving the brain and spine.
+Our neurosurgeons, Dr. Arias, Dr. Kimball, Dr. Mian, and Dr. Robinson provide treatment plans for a wide range of neurological conditions involving the brain and spine.

 Craniotomy for Epilepsy- For any patient with epilepsy that is not controlled with medications, one important goal for epilepsy neurologists and neurosurgeons is understanding where in the brain the seizures are arising.
 Once we understand where seizures begin, we can determine whether surgery might be an effective treatment.

 If a patient’s seizures are coming from only one area in the brain, we first evaluate whether brain tissue is important for normal neurologic functions like movement, speech, and vision.
 If the seizure area is not important for these functions, a procedure to remove or burn the affected area gives the patient the best chance of seizure-freedom.
 If there are several diseased areas causing seizures or if one or more of these areas is essential for normal functions, we instead consider neuromodulation therapies, such as deep brain stimulation (DBS), responsive neurostimulation (RNS), and vagus nerve stimulation (VNS).

 Removing diseased brain tissue causing seizures is performed with a craniotomy.
 This approach for treating seizures is both effective and has been in use for the better part of a century.
 In cases of temporal lobe epilepsy (the most common type of epilepsy in adults), for example, a craniotomy for removing part of the temporal lobe cures epilepsy in over 70% of patients.
 In cases where patients have a small area of brain tissue causing seizures, a newer, minimally invasive technique called laser ablation can be a safe and effective safe alternative.